Bebas Neue + Work Sans

 The five boxing wizards jump quickly over the lazy dog, mixing jugs of quiet vodka while the jury watches.
 Click anywhere in this preview and type your own text to try the pairing.

-Bebas Neue 400 / Work Sans 400 — click the text to edit
+Bebas Neue 400 / Work Sans 400 — click any section and type your own copy.

 Why it works